-Astrocytoma is type of cancerous brain tumor.
-This type of tumor begins from small, star-shaped cells in the brain called astrocytes.
-Astrocytes are one of several types of supporting cells in the brain.
-These types of cells are called glial cells.
+Astrocytoma is type of brain tumor.
+This type of tumor begins from small, star-shaped cells called astrocytes.
+Astrocytes are one of many types of supporting brain cells.
+These types are called glial cells.
 An astrocytoma is a type of the larger group of brain tumors called gliomas.

 |Copyright © Nucleus Medical Media, Inc.|